 First, world peace.
 It only lasted a couple of minutes, but I could tell that’s what happened.

-The moral of the story is when your shaver documentation says that you should change out your blades and foils every year, take the advice seriously.
+The moral of the story is, when your electric shaver owners manual says to change out your blades and foils every year, take the advice seriously.